laravel/docs/homestead.md

     git clone https://github.com/laravel/homestead.git ~/Homestead

 You should check out a tagged version of Homestead since the `master` branch may not always be stable.
-You can find the latest stable version on the [GitHub Release Page](https://github.com/laravel/homestead/releases):
+You can find the latest stable version on the [GitHub Release Page](https://github.com/laravel/homestead/releases).
+Alternatively you may check out the `release` branch which is always updated with the latest stable release.

     cd ~/Homestead